“FENWAY'S BEST PLAYERS”

 Ray Flaherty played professional football with the Los Angeles Wildcats of the American Football League in 1926 and in the National Football League (NFL) with the New York Yankees (1927–1928) and New York Giants (1928–1935).
 He served as the head football coach at his alma mater, Gonzaga University, for one season in 1930.
 He was the head coach of the NFL's Boston/Washington Redskins from 1936 to 1942.

-Two important football innovations are credited to Flaherty and each played an important role in his two NFL championships.
-In 1937, Ray introduced the behind-the-line screen pass against the Bears.
+Two important football innovations are credited to Ray and each played an important role in his two NFL championships.
+In 1937, he introduced the behind-the-line screen pass against the Bears.
 Redskins quarterback Sammy Baugh threw three touchdown passes against the unprepared Chicago defenses for a 28-21 victory.
 Later, Ray developed a 1940s version of the two-platoon system.
 Both units played both ways but one unit emphasized the passing offense while the second platoon featured the ground game.
-This substitution plan was particularly effective in the 1942 championship year, Ray's last season in Washington.
+This substitution plan was particularly effective in the 1942 championship year, his last season in Washington.

 When Ray returned to civilian life after World War II, he opted to join the New York Yankees of the newly formed All-America Football Conference and there he won two straight divisional crowns.
 He closed out his coaching career in 1949 with the AAFC’s Chicago Hornets.
 For his entire coaching career, Ray's record shows 80 wins, 37 losses and five ties, for an excellent .676 lifetime winning percentage.
 He was inducted into the Pro Football Hall of Fame in 1976 for his contributions as a coach.

 After the end of the AAFC in 1949, Ray returned to the Spokane area to enter private business as a beverage distributor.
 During football season, he was a part-time columnist for the Spokane Daily Chronicle.